Medical

 colourless upper aqueous phase was formed where the RNA remained exclusively.
 The upper aqueous part was transferred carefully into a clean tube.

-Figure 5: RNA separation phase by Trizol: organic phase, interphase and aqueous phase participated to form RNA pellet at the bottom (16).
+Figure 5: The RNA separation phase by Trizol: organic phase, interphase, and aqueous phase participated in the formation of an RNA pellet at the bottom (16).

 RNA Wash: The supernatant was removed thoroughly, and the RNA pellet was washed with 75% ethanol, adding 1 ml of 75% ethanol per 1 ml of TRIZOL to resuspend the pellet.
-Then the sample was vortex then centrifuged at 7500 × g at 4°C for 20 minutes, and micropipette from the RNA pellet removed the supernatant.
+Then, the sample was vortexed and centrifuged at 7500 × g at 4°C for 20 minutes, and a micropipette from the RNA pellet removed the supernatant.
 The washing procedure was repeated, and samples were kept at 50°C for 2 minutes to evaporate the remaining ethanol entirely.

-Figure 6: NanoDrop™ Spectrophotometer analysis: 1 μl of RNA diluted with 19 μl RNase-free water (1:20 dilution), before starting the actual measurement it blanked with 1 μl water.
-Then by using 10 μl microcuvette to measure 1 OD of each sample at 260 nm and 280 nm to determine the concentration and the RNA intact and between 1.8 to 2 of the A260/A280 ratio emphasises RNA intact.
+Figure 6: NanoDrop™ Spectrophotometer analysis: 1 μl of RNA diluted with 19 μl RNase-free water (1:20 dilution); before starting the actual measurement, it blanked with one μl water.
+Then, by using a 10 μl microcuvette to measure 1 OD of each sample at 260 nm and 280 nm to determine the concentration and the RNA intact and between 1.8 to 2 of the A260/A280 ratio emphasises RNA intact.

 Primer design

-The primer was designed on the NBCI website by BLAST searching the nucleotide sequence and the primer itself.
+The primer was designed on the NBCI website by BLAST, which searches the nucleotide sequence and the primer itself.
 The primer sequence was: Bcl-2: 5′-CGA CTT TGC AGA GAT GTC CA-3′ (forward), 5′-ATG CCG GTT CAG GTA CTC AG-3′ (reverse).

 Table 1, Reagents and their concentration required for cDNA synthesis.